danigiron/devops-test-helloworld-aws/README.md

 # Prerequisits

-Before to start, install the pip packages in order to deploy this project
+Before starting, install the pip packages in order to deploy this project

 ```
 pip install -r requirements.txt